Inverse Faraday effect in massive Dirac electrons: Inverse Faraday effect

 The induced spin magnetic density is calculated through Keldysh formalism.
-Thus, the expectation value of spin magnetic density is expressed by the equal space-time lesser Green's function:
+Thus, the expectation value of spin magnetic density is expressed by an equal space-time lesser Green's function:

-where the spin magnetic operator is $m^k \equiv \rho_3 \otimes \sigma^k$ and its prefactor $- g^* \mu_B /2$\cite{fuseya2015transport} is neglected for simplicity. $g^*$ is effective g-factor and $\mu_B$ is Bohr magneton.
-Note that the $G^{<}$ is the Green's function containing the gauge field which is treated in perturbative expansion.
-Since the IFE is qualitatively proportional to the cross product of the external electric field\cite{landau2013electrodynamics}, it can be traced from the second order perturbation of the gauge coupling in Eq.~(\ref{eq:2_7}), whose corresponding diagram is shown in Fig.~\ref{fig:1}.
+where the spin magnetic operator is $m^k \equiv \rho_3 \otimes \sigma^k$ and its prefactor $- g^* \mu_B /2$\cite{fuseya2015transport} is neglected for simplicity where $g^*$ is an effective $g$-factor and $\mu_B$ is the Bohr magneton.
+Note that $G^{<}$ is the Green's function containing the gauge field $\bm{\mathcal{A}}$ which is treated in perturbative expansion later.

+Since the IFE is qualitatively proportional to the cross product of the external electric field\cite{landau2013electrodynamics} $(\bm{M}_{\text{eff}} \sim i \bm{\mathcal{E}}\times \bm{\mathcal{E}}^*)$, it can be traced from the second order perturbation of the gauge coupling in Eq.~(\ref{eq:2_7}) whose corresponding diagram is shown in Fig.~\ref{fig:1}.
+Note that we only keep the stationary response ($0\Omega$) of the spin magnetic moment and the oscillatory response ($2\Omega$) in second-order perturbation is neglected due to its oscillation in time\cite{hertel2006theory}.